Precise lifetime measurement of $^4_\Lambda$H hypernucleus using in-flight $^4$He$(K^-, \pi^0)^4_\Lambda$H reaction: H lifetime result

 To ensure the accuracy of the measurement, it is important to carefully consider and quantify the sources of systematic uncertainty.
 The main sources of systematic uncertainty for the measurement of the $^4_\Lambda$H lifetime are intrinsic bias in the experimental approach, uncertainty in time calibration, uncertainty from $\gamma$ selection, uncertainty in background subtraction, and uncertainty from the fitting process of the timing spectrum.
 These uncertainties are summarized in Table \ref{tab:breakdown}.

 The intrinsic bias of the experimental approach refers to the systematic uncertainty in our method.
-Specifically, it refers to the difficulty in distinguishing between the reaction vertex and decay vertex, which can result in a displacement of a few millimeters due to the forward recoil of the populated $^4_\Lambda$H hypernucleus.
+Specifically, the reaction vertex and decay vertex cannot be distinguished in our analysis.
+The former can be displaced by a few millimeters with respect to the latter due to the forward recoil of the populated $^4_\Lambda$H hypernucleus.
 We evaluate such effect by the Monte Carlo simulation using a differential cross section calculated by Harada. \cite{harada} Through a comparison of the input values and analysis results, we have determined that this intrinsic bias is controlled within $\pm$ 2 ps.

 The selection of $\gamma$-ray energy can affect the background distribution from quasi-free hyperon decay.
 We perform the full analysis procedure by varying the energy threshold by $\pm$50 MeV for both experimental data analysis and MC background evaluation.
 The impact of this effect is found to be less than or equal to $\pm$4 ps.